Best daily deals

 The Sony Headphones Connect headphone app on a smartphone with a hand reaching out to the terms of use warning.

-Lily Katz / SoundGuys
+Lil Katz / SoundGuys

-Both the Sennheiser MOMENTUM 4 Wireless and Sony WH-1000XM5 have fully featured companion apps, and they’re worth getting.
+Both the Sennheiser MOMENTUM 4 Wireless and Sony WH-1000XM5 have fully-featured companion apps, and they’re worth getting.
 Sennheiser Smart Control is the company’s companion app for most of its Bluetooth audio devices, and it brings a bunch of worthwhile features to the MOMENTUM 4, not just firmware updates.

 Smart Control lets you adjust the intensity of active noise canceling (ANC) and turn on the adaptive ANC feature, which will automatically tailor the intensity to your environment.
 Adaptive ANC can even link to up to 20 geotags and set an ANC level for each associated location.
 The app also has an EQ, though there’s no option to customize the controls as well.
 In a May 9, 2023 update, Sennheiser also added new Sound Personalization features to Smart Control.

-Developed jointly by Sennheisser and the Fraunhofer Institute for Digital Media Technology IDMT, sound personalization “calibrates a custom audio profile from a sophisticated analysis of user reactions against a series of benchmark sound samples.”
+Developed jointly by Sennheiser and the Fraunhofer Institute for Digital Media Technology IDMT, sound personalization “calibrates a custom audio profile from a sophisticated analysis of user reactions against a series of benchmark sound samples.”
 Basically, you can listen to samples, say if you enjoy aspects of them or not, and the app will tailor the EQ to reflect that.

 Both mobile apps let you equalize, access firmware updates, and more.